Fix Website Errors Fast

 - Flush local DNS cache

-- Try Google DNS or Cloudflare DNS
+- Test with Google DNS or Cloudflare DNS

 SSL & HTTPS Errors